 - a.
 Have 30 or more semester hours of transferable credit.
-(Transfer applicants with fewer than 30 hours must meet the admission requirements for either a recent high school graduates [freshman] or nontraditional student in addition to the transfer admission standards.) - b.
+(Transfer applicants with fewer than 30 hours should see the appropriate heading below.) - b.
 Have a cumulative transfer GPA of at least 2.00.
 (Transfer applicants with a GPA below 2.00 should see the limited admission heading below for possible appeal.) - c.
 Be in good academic and conduct standing at the last institution from which credit was earned.